 Whether you opt for the Motorola Moto G Power or the Google Pixel 4a, there's a good chance you will be offered an extended warranty

-through a retailer or cell-phone carrier.
+through a retailer or cell phone carrier.
 These big-box warranties can prove surprisingly pricey.
-Upsie, however, allows you to save up to 70% on your warranty by cutting out the middleman.
+Upsie, however, allows you to save on your warranty by cutting out the middleman.

 , you'll receive excellent coverage, including accident protection from spills or drops not included in standard warranties.
 In most cases, you can find a quick fix at local certified repair facilities.

 Still not sure if you need an extended warranty?
 Take a close look at the benefits you'll receive from the warranty in question, as well as the cost of replacing your phone.
 You will quickly discover that an extended warranty delivers the peace of mind you need as you invest in a top phone such as the Moto G Power or the Pixel 4a.